Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: The modulated Hebbian plus Q network architecture (MOHQA)

+In this section discussion of key mechanisms allowing MOHN to solve confounding POMDPs and its formulation is presented.

-\subsection{Associating stimulus-action pairs with distal rewards by means of MOHN}
+\subsubsection{Associating stimulus-action pairs with distal rewards by means of MOHN}

 The MOHN in this work is an adaptation of a bio-inspired, unsupervised and modulated Hebbian network proposed in \cite{izhikevich2007solving,soltoggio2013solving}.
-In those studies, a Hebbian modulated network was shown to cope with sparse rewards and confounding stimuli outside a RL framework, i.e. when neither states nor TD errors are defined.
-These attributes are useful for dealing with confounding POMDPs when an agent cannot infer the state of the MDP, and thus a TD error cannot be correctly computed and used to propagate the Q-values.
-This is generally true even with memory-augmented DQN such as RDQN: in fact, if the history of observations maps to a large space due to stochastic observations, learning history-action values is ineffective.
-The MOHN solves this problem by using a learning rule based on modulated Hebbian with eligibility traces that uses raw reward signals.
-The result is that observations-action pairs are associated with later rewards by means of traces that update the weights which caused an action and ``ignore'' intervening events between actions and rewards.
+In those studies, a Hebbian modulated network was shown to cope with two challenges of confounding POMDPs --- sparse rewards and confounding stimuli --- outside a RL framework, i.e. when neither states nor TD errors are defined.
+It is worth reiterating that, in confounding POMDPs, the TD error computation is inaccurate and cannot be used to propagate the Q-values.
+Moreover, even memory does not help to solve the problem as the history of observations maps to a large space due to stochastic observations, making learning history of action-observations ineffective.
+The MOHN solves sparse reward and confounding stimuli problems by using rarely correlated eligibility traces and Hebbian learning.
+Eligibility traces do not rely on TD-error computation, instead they directly associate activation of certain neurons with obtaining rewards later; while rare correlation allows MOHN to cope with noise in inputs, grow weights without instability and utilize all the weights efficiently.
+Additionally, as MOHN is utilizing Hebbian learning, it can have a high learning rate without instability issues.
+The result is that observations-action pairs are effectively associated with later rewards by means of traces, weights responsible for an action are updated rapidly, and intervening events between actions and rewards are ``ignored''.